faya-sensei/java-astar/README.md

 # Overview

-A* algorithm, as a fundamental programming algorithm, not only helps in practicing iteration and fostering programming thinking but is also a practical algorithm widely used in real-world applications.
+The A* algorithm is a fundamental programming algorithm that aids in practicing iteration and fostering programming thinking.
+It is also a practical algorithm widely used in real-world applications.

 # Task Checklist